Editor’s note: The EIDL program is reopened as of June 15th. You can apply today through the SBA’s online portal.

-Paycheck Protection Program: This is the most substantial small business program, providing eight weeks of cash flow to small businesses.
+Paycheck Protection Program: This is the most substantial small business program, providing small businesses with eight weeks of cash flow to spend over 24 weeks.
 If you spend your funds in the approved way, you can get this loan forgiven.
 Here’s a deeper overview of the PPP.

 EIDL Disaster Loan: This is a small business loan (originally up to $2 million, now limited to $150k) that can be spent in any way to support your business operations—it’s more flexible than the PPP, but it can’t be forgiven.
 You can also request an “advance” on this loan (up to $10,000, or $1,000 per employee) that does not need to be repaid.
 Here’s a deeper overview of the EIDL.

 Unemployment benefits: Federal unemployment benefits have now been extended to include self-employed business owners and independent contractors as part of the Pandemic Unemployment Assistance (PUA) program.
 Learn more about unemployment benefits during COVID-19.

 Before you apply